-- 1. The contents of this statement are to the best of my knowledge a true reflection of the facts. - 2.
+The contents of this statement are to the best of my knowledge a true reflection of the facts.
 I am a Member / Director / Owner of the following enterprise and am duly authorized to act on its behalf:

 Enterprise Name:

 Trading Name (If Applicable):

 Registration Number:

 Enterprise Physical Address:

-Type of Entity (CC, (Pty) Ltd, Sole Prop etc.):
+Type of Entity (CC, (Pty) Ltd, Sole Prop.etc.):

 Nature of Construction Business: BEPs (Built Environment Professional) Contractor Supplier

-Definition of "Black People" as Amended by Act No which means Africans, (a) Who are citizens or or (b) Who became citizer naturalization- i.
-Before 27 April 19 94 and who would have b " is a generic term frica by birth or descent; th Africa by
+Definition of "Black People" As per the Broad-Based Black Economic Empowerment Act 53 of 2003 as Amended by Act No 46 of 2013 "Black People" is a generic term which means Africans, Coloureds and Indians - (a) Who are citizens of the Republic of South Africa by birth or descer or (b) Who became citizens of the Republic of South Africa by naturalization- i.
+Before 27 April 1994; or On or after 27 April 1994 and who would have been entitled to acquire citizenship by naturalization prior to that date " is a generic term Frica by birth or descent; h Africa by

-DESCRIPTION OF WORKS: FRAMEWORK CONTRACTS FOR CIVIL ENGINEERING WORKS IN VARIOUS TNPA PREMISES - EASTERN REGION - (3 YEARS)
+DESCRIPTION OF WORKS: FRAMEWORK CONTRACTS FOR CIVIL ENGINEERING WORKS IN VARIOUS TNPA PREMISES - WESTERN REGION - (3 YEARS)

-Definition of Black Black Designated Groups means: Designated Groups" (a)unemployed black people not attending and not required by law toattend an educational institution and not awaiting admission to an educational institution; (b) Black people who are youth as defined in the National YouthCommission Act of 1996; (c) Black people who are persons with disabilities as defined in the Code ofGood Practice on employment of people with disabilities issued under the Employment Equity Act; (d) Black people living in rural and under developed areas; (e) Black military veterans who qualifies to be called a military veteran in terms of the Military Veterans Act 18 of 2011;"
+Definition of Black Black Designated Groups means: Designated Groups" (a)unemployed black people not attending and not required by law toattend an educational institution and not awaiting admission to an educational institution; (b) Black people who are youth as defined in the National YouthCommission Act of 1996; (c)Black people who are persons with disabilities as defined in the Code ofGood Practice on employment of people with disabilities issued under the Employment Equity Act; (d) Black people living in rural and under developed areas; (e) Black military veterans who qualifies to be called a military veteran in terms of the Military Veterans Act 18 of 2011;"